Does your newborn need to eat more at each feeding? Learn how to stop baby from snacking on the breast and take a full feeding.

-And if you’re worried you’ll never sleep, you always have the option to sleep train down the line when she’s older and with your pediatrician’s recommendation.
+And if you’re worried you might never sleep, you always have the option to sleep train down the line when she’s older and with your pediatrician’s recommendation.
 Bear with the frequent feedings and short bursts of sleep for now, knowing it’s only temporary.

-There’s no doubt about it: snack feeding at night or throughout the day is not easy on any mom.
-You want to make sure your baby takes a full feeding, yet she seems to want to breastfeed constantly.
+There’s no doubt about it: cluster feeding at night or throughout the day is not easy on any mom.
+You want to make sure your baby takes a full feeding instead of grazing, yet she seems to want to breastfeed constantly.
 Even when she does, she falls asleep within minutes.
 How can you get her to eat more at each feeding?

-Make sure she’s actually awake during feedings, as this makes her more likely to eat than to simply suck.
-Feed her after she wakes up, instead of to fall asleep, so that she’s less sleepy when she eats.
+Make sure she’s awake during feedings, as this makes her more likely to eat than simply suck.
+Feed her after she wakes up, instead of as a way to fall asleep so that she’s less sleepy when she eats.
 Stretch her wake time by keeping her entertained, especially if you suspect she’s fussy out of boredom.

 Offer a pacifier as an alternative to using you to soothe herself.
 And finally, stop comparing her to other babies whom you already hear are feeding in long stretches.
 Every baby develops differently, and you can always teach her to self soothe when she’s out of the newborn stage.

 Hang in there, mama!
-You and your little “snacker” will be out of the woods soon.
+You and your little “snacker” can be out of the woods soon.

 Get more tips: